apazed-com/pages/articles/dev-diary/index.md

 Title: Dev Diary
-Subheading: A lootbox of development posts that hopefully helps those that find 'em Featured Image: featured.jpg
+Subheading: A lootbox of development posts that hopefully helps those that find 'em.